GAF Nomad: Australia

 The Australian Army leased the second prototype N22 in 1973.
 It acquired 11 N22B between 1975 and 1977 for the 173rd Aviation Squadron.
 In 1987 it acquired a 12th N22B from the Royal Australian Air Force.
 In 1993 the Army acquired eight more N22B and four N24A to replace its Pilatus PC-6 Porters.
 These 12 aircraft had been stored unsold when production ceased.
 All were withdrawn in 1995 following a report issued in May of that year which recommended the type's withdrawal from military duties amid concerns over airworthiness.
-Most were sold to the Indonesian Navy, but two unflyable airframes are retained as training aids.
+Most were sold to the Indonesian Navy, but two unflyable airframes were retained as training aids.

 The Royal Australian Air Force (RAAF) acquired an N22B in 1977.
 Although owned by the RAAF, it was operated as part of the Army's 173rd Aviation Squadron and was eventually transferred to the Army in 1987.
 In 1989 the RAAF acquired a former Coastwatch Nomad Searchmaster and three N24As; one had been a GAF/ASTA test frame and two were from a cancelled order for United States Customs Service.
 According to journalist Ian McPhedran, the Nomad became unpopular with military pilots due to safety concerns that were not addressed by GAF.
 In 1993 the RAAF decided to withdraw most of its Nomads; several of the retired aircraft were sold to Indonesia.
 This sale was not without controversy as it allegedly cost more to sell the aircraft than it would have to scrapped them.